Private, In-Home Tutoring in Sauk Village, Illinois

-SchoolTutoring Academy’s tutoring programs for Sauk Village students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sauk Village, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The districts aim to empower all its students to who take responsibility for their own learning and are engaged, active students.
 The school strives to provide a rigorous, structured curriculum and offers opportunities for all students to succeed.
 The curriculum is based on the Illinois Learning Standards which is a rigorous curriculum intended to provide a quality, equal education to students.
 The focus is on developing critical thinking skills, sharpening analytical writing and effective communication skills, developing science literacy and problem solving skills, and a solid foundation in mathematics.

 Educating Our Parents: Understanding the Sauk Village District Curriculum